December 10, 2024

 7. Natural Aging

-Yellowing leaves can sometimes be a normal part of your ZZ plant’s life cycle.
-Older leaves, especially those at the base of the plant, naturally yellow and drop as new growth emerges.
+Older leaves, especially the ones at the base of the plant, naturally turn yellow and drop off as new growth comes through.

 What to Do: